 Overall, Mongolia is a very conservative country.
 We had a very socialist past, which made homosexuality a crime and a mental disorder.
 Up until very recently, being gay here was a big taboo.

-Today, Mongolia is one of the more gay-friendly countries of Asia and things are rapidly changing.
-Homosexuality was legalized in 1993 (it's still illegal in most places in Asia sadly), and since 2017, an array of anti-discrimination laws were passed.
+Today, Mongolia is one of the more gay-friendly countries in Asia and things are rapidly changing.
+Homosexuality was legalized in 1993 (it's still illegal in most places in Asia sadly), and since 2017, an array of anti-discrimination laws have been passed.
 This included sexual orientation as part of the hate crime laws.
 Mongolia is also pretty trans-friendly (by Asian standards!): we've had the right to change legal gender since 2009.
-There is obviously a long way to go, but at least things are moving in the right direction.
+There is a long way to go, but at least things are moving in the right direction.

 Also, Ulaanbaatar has a Pride event every August called the Equality Walk.
 This includes an awesome parade through downtown, with a concert, art gallery, film festival, and of course, culminating with a fabulous party at my bar!